int128/glob-changed-files-action/README.md

 If any changed files did not match the patterns, the output value is empty.

-This feature reduces a number of modules to process in a workflow.
+### Fall back to working directory files

-### Fallback
+For the following cases, this action falls back to matching the working directory files.

-This action falls back for the following cases:
+- Any pattern of `paths-fallback` is matched.

-- Any pattern in `paths-fallback` is matched
+- Pull request contains more than 1,000 changed files.
-- Pull request contains more than 1,000 changed files
+- This action is not run on a `pull_request` or `pull_request_target` event.

 Here is an example workflow.